Street trading

 Street trading consent applications

-To apply for a street trading consent you should complete the application form and accompanying documents then return to us at: The Licensing Department, Tewkesbury Borough Council, Public Services Centre, Gloucester Road, Tewkesbury, GL20 5TT.
+To apply for a street trading consent, you should complete the application form and accompanying documents in the sidebar then return to us at: The Licensing Department, Tewkesbury Borough Council, Public Services Centre, Gloucester Road, Tewkesbury, GL20 5TT.
+Please ensure that you include all of the information required on the checklist otherwise your application will be rejected.

 Before making an application, please refer to the street trading policy, which explains the application process.